You can send real-time eligibility checks to payers by:

 provider object, identifierYou must include an identifier.
 Most often this is the National Provider Identifier (NPI).
 The NPI is a unique, 10-digit identification number assigned to healthcare providers according to HIPAA standards.

 encounter object, service datesYou can specify either a single dateOfService or a beginningDateOfService and endDateOfService.
-Stedi defaults to using the current date if you don’t include one.
+The payer defaults to using the current date in their timezone if you don’t include one.
 We recommend submitting dates up to 12 months in the past or up to the end of the current month.
 Dates outside of these ranges are likely to be rejected by many payers, since they may have archived older data and they cannot guarantee eligibility for future months.

-encounter object, service or procedure codesSpecify either serviceTypeCodes or a procedureCode and productOrServiceIDQualifier to request specific types of benefits information.
+encounter object, service or procedure codesSpecify serviceTypeCodes and/or a procedureCode and productOrServiceIDQualifier to request specific types of benefits information.
 We don’t know which payers support multiple service type codes, so we recommend including no more than one in each request.
 If you do not include any of these fields, Stedi defaults to using 30 (Plan coverage and general benefits) as the only serviceTypeCodes value.
+Learn more about checking eligibility for specific services.

 The following example shows the bare minimum request body for an eligibility check.
-Because the dateOfService is not specified, Stedi will use the current date (default) to retrieve benefits information from the payer.
+Because the dateOfService is not specified, the payer will use the current date in their timezone (default) to retrieve benefits information.

 {